 - 2.6 The Treasury Management Strategy sets out how the Council manages its investments and cash flows, including banking, money market and capital market transactions, and how optimum performance is assured whilst managing the risks associated with these activities. - 2.7 The specific aspects of the Treasury Management Strategy that are relevant here are how it addresses the Council's capital expenditure plans and how borrowing needs are met.
-Capital expenditure is funded from the New Homes Bonus, internal resources, borrowing and third party contributions such as Section 106 or CIL payments on new developments.
-To date, the Council has relied primarily on New Homes Bonus and internal resources, but it is envisaged that this will change owing to the reduction in New Homes Bonus payments and the scale of the capital programme. - 2.8 The current local authority funding regime does not set cash limits for borrowing.
+Capital expenditure is funded from the New Homes Bonus, internal resources, external borrowing and third party contributions such as Section 106 payments on new developments. - 2.8 The current local authority funding regime does not set cash limits for borrowing.
 However, borrowing must be sustainable in terms of the Council's ability to fund interest payments and ultimately repayment of capital. - 2.9 Further details are set out in Section 4.